mkayen/DailyFBB-Engine/README.md

 2) Update Algorithm to report on Draft Kings projections

-3) Adding Roto & other data sources.
+3) Adding Swish, Roto & other data sources.